protobufjs/protobuf.js/README.md

   -o, --out       Saves to a file instead of writing to stdout.

+  -m, --main      Whether building the main library without any imports.

+  -g, --global    Name of the global object in browser environments, if any.

   --no-comments   Does not output any JSDoc comments.

 usage: pbts [options] file1.js file2.js ...